google/google-analytics-utilities/README.md

 This is not an officially supported Google product.

-This repository contains an app script that can be used in combination with a Google Spreadsheet to save various information in bulk or individually about Google Analytics accounts, properties, or views to a Spreadsheet.
-This script makes use of the Google Analytics Management API and version 4 of the reporting API for Google Analytics.
+This repository contains an app script that can be used in combination with a Google Spreadsheet to save various information in bulk or individually about Universal Google Analytics accounts, properties, or views to a spreadsheet.
+Additional information about Google Analytics 4 properties can be saved.

+The script makes use of the following APIs:

+*   Google Analytics Management API
+*   Google Analytics Reporting API version 4
+*   Google Analytics Admin API

-The tool currently performs the following functions:
+The script currently performs the following functions: